jsongerber/nvim-px-to-rem/README.md

 > Easily work with rem in your css files

 A Neovim plugin written in lua to convert px to rem as you type.
-It also provide commands and [~~keymaps~~](#-keymaps) to convert px to rem and a virtual text to visualize your rem values.
+It also provide commands to convert px to rem and a virtual text to visualize your rem values.

 <div align="center">